On the Automorphism Group of Token Graphs of Complete Bipartite Graphs: Introduction

 There are examples where inequalities (\ref{eq:G<F}) and (\ref{eq:G<F_n/2}) are tight and examples where they are strict.
-When either of these inequalities is tight it can been shown~\cite{rec} that a graph $H \simeq F_k(G)$ can be described as the token graph of $G$ in a unique way (modulo automorphisms of $G$).
-In this case we say that $F_k(G)$ is \emph{uniquely reconstructible as the $k$ token graph} of $G$.
-See~\cite{rec}.
-So far, the families of graphs for which $Aut(F_k(G))$ has been studied are: the complete graph, see \cite{automorphism_johnsongraph,ganesan,ramras}; the path graph for $k\neq n/2$, cycle, star, fan and wheel graphs for $k=2$ \cite{rivera-ibarra}; and ($C_4$,Diamond)-free connected graphs~\cite{rec}.
+When either of these inequalities is tight it has been shown~\cite{rec} that a graph $H\simeq F_k(G)$ can be described as the token graph of $G$ in a unique way (modulo automorphisms of $G$).
+In this case we say that $F_k(G)$ is \emph{uniquely reconstructible as the $k$-token graph} of $G$.
+So far, the families of graphs for which $Aut(F_k(G))$ has been studied are: the complete graph, see \cite{automorphism_johnsongraph, ganesan, ramras}, the path graph for $k\neq n/2$, cycle, star, fan and wheel graphs for $k=2$ \cite{rivera-ibarra}, and ($C_4$, Diamond)-free connected graphs~\cite{rec}.
 For all of these families either (\ref{eq:G<F}) or (\ref{eq:G<F_n/2}) is tight.
-In this paper we study the automorphism groups of complete bipartite graphs and Cartesian products of connected graphs.
-For many of these instances $F_k(G)$ is not uniquely reconstructible as the $k$-token graph of $G$.
+In this paper, we study the automorphism group of token graphs of complete bipartite graphs.
+Specifically, we prove that $F_k(K_{m,n})$ is uniquely reconstructible if and only if $m \ne 2$ or $k\in \{1,m+n-1\}$.